digital society is highly dependent on secure information, but with the

 Coping with long distances

-limited range over which it is possible to send quantum keys is a big hurdle.
+limited range over which it is possible to send quantum keys without them being lost by attenuation or decoherence is a big hurdle.

 For a global quantum communication network to become true, one must find a way